imacovei/imacovei/services.md

 ## Ready to Start?

-Whether you are an EMS provider, an integrator, or a device manufacturer, we can help you build a reliable, scalable, and high‑throughput end‑of‑line test solution.
+Whether you are an EMS provider, an integrator, or a device manufacturer, we can help you build a reliable, scalable, and high-throughput end-of-line test solution.

 [Contact us](contact.md) to discuss your project.